tsudalab/MCTS-RNA/README.md

 #Parameters in MCTS-RNA

-There are two parameters in MCTS-RNA, one is expansion threshold \beta
+There are two parameters in MCTS-RNA, one is expansion threshold $\beta$